JBL1ZZY/odin-recipes/README.md

 This is my first attempt at one of the odin project's... projects!
-I'm baked so these recipes better not be bussin'.
-If you're looking at this years from now... call your mom.
-BL1ZZY
+Recipes bruh.